Is being in an area that’s growing quickly a good thing or a bad thing?

 Bee Cave is a city located in Travis County, and within the United States state of Texas.
 The population was estimated at 6,535 as of 2016.

-These Places Grew Up So Fast, You Know?
+These Places Grew Up So Fast In Texas, You Know?

-So there you have it, the fastest growing cities in Texas are led by Selma which has been growing at a blistering pace this decade relative to other cities and towns around the state.
+So there you have it, the fastest growing cities in Texas are led by Fulshear which has been growing at a blistering pace this decade relative to other cities and towns around the state.

 It’ll be interesting to see if these places can keep growing at the same rate over the next couple of years.
 We’ll be here to let you know!